-- 1) Build their skills and understanding for what is involved in ethnography as a method of social inquiry, meaning-making, and storytelling. - 2) Learn best practices for how to conduct ethnographic research and its procedures, deciding on a fieldsite, taking field notes, conducting interviews, examination of data and artifacts, and presenting research results to a public audience. - 3) Gain a vocabulary for discussing ethics, bias, subjectivity, cultural norms, and notions of power. - 4) Critically assess their own communication, thinking and writing as means of expression and persuasion.
+- 1) Build their skills and understanding for what is involved in studying communication and new media social inquiry, meaning-making, and storytelling. - 2) Learn best practices for how to weave theory and practice when discussing social issues in media. - 3) Gain a vocabulary for discussing ethics, bias, subjectivity, cultural norms, and notions of power. - 4) Critically assess their own communication, thinking and writing as means of expression and persuasion. - 5) Present research results to a public audience in multiple contexts and platforms.